coreui/coreui-pro/docs/content/components/calendar.md

 ### Chinese

-Here is an example of the React Calendar component with Chinese locale settings.
+Here is an example of the Bootstrap Calendar component with Chinese locale settings.

 {{< example >}}
 <div class="d-flex justify-content-center">